A luxury resort that ALL the family can enjoy

 They were kept very well engaged by the lovely child care staff doing colouring and crafting activities as well as face painting.
 Although there is no structured kids activity programs, kids can be signed in and out whenever you please.
 During our stay it was not overly busy and our kids got a lot of one-on-one attention and came out beaming.

 The kids club is all included in your accommodation, there’s just a small cost to buy tokens if you want to play the arcade style games for the older kids.
 The staff either called us if there was any issues or walked the kids back to where we were sitting nearby.
 When Master 3 woke up the next day and demanded to go immediately there rather than the pool, we knew he must of really enjoyed it!

 Sometimes when I hear “all day dining restaurant” I groan at the thought of three meals a day with basically the same stuff being monotonously served up time and time again – it can be a major deterrent to booking all-inclusive packages.
 The Al Marjan restaurant though really came as a breath of fresh air, with indoor and outdoor seating, beautifully decorated interior and a vast array of meal choices.
-We felt at every meal their was sufficient range to chose from and there were always kid friendly options to suit our fussy little eaters.
-The icecream was of course a real winner for them, and the live pasta cooking station.
+We felt at every meal there was sufficient range to chose from and there were always kid-friendly options to suit our fussy little eaters.
+The ice cream was, of course, a real winner for them, and the live pasta cooking station.
 Catering to a large international audience, they also have a ready supply of pork and alcohol products available despite being a Muslim country.
 (More on other dining options below).